ashejim/C964/ci_other.md

 - Debugging Java and Python
 - Data Analytics

 Amy has been with WGU since January of 2015.
 Before joining WGU, she worked as an adjunct college instructor for 10 years teaching computer science classes, and as a programmer for 10 years before that.
 She has a BS from Penn State University in Computer Science, and two Masters Degrees, both in Computer Science.
-She ~~expects to graduate with~~ has a Ph.D. in Information Systems from "Prestigious University", aka, good ole P-U. Her interests include Norway and its culture and language, playing the cello, and loving on her dog and cats.
+She also has a Ph.D. in Information Systems from Nova Southeastern University.
+She is currently working on a Masters of Cybersecurity and Information Assurance from WGU.
+Her interests include Norway and its culture and language, reading fantasy and science fiction, playing board games, and loving on her dog and cats.

 ## Mark Denchy, PhD